Visit Inland Empire's San Manuel Stadium

 Outdoors enthusiasts can find some of the region's best hikes in the mountains visible from the ballpark.

-Right in San Bernardino, the Mitla Cafe, said to be the inspiration for Taco Bell, is as of as much socio-political importance as culinary renown; it was a key gathering place for Mexican-American families, activists and organizers, and a favorite of Cesar Chavez.
+Right in San Bernardino, the Mitla Cafe, said to be the inspiration for Taco Bell, is as of much socio-political importance as culinary renown; it was a key gathering place for Mexican-American families, activists and organizers, and a favorite of Cesar Chavez.

 Visitors looking to make a theme out of popular food history can swing by the original McDonald's -- now a museum -- two miles across town.